-Explore the Best Wineries in Osoyoos
+3. Explore the Best Wineries in Osoyoos

 Nothing pairs together quite like sunshine and a glass (or several) of your favourite vintage.
 Whether you’ve already uncovered a handful of your favourite wineries in Osoyoos or you’re a first-time sommelier, there are endless tasting opportunities at the 40 plus wineries within the South Okanagan tip.

-Experience the Osoyoos Golf Season
+4. Experience The Osoyoos Golf Season

-Take in the Local Sights
+5. Take In The Local Sights

-Immerse yourself in one of Canada’s most unique ecosystems that emcompasses the town of Osoyoos.
+Immerse yourself in one of Canada’s most unique ecosystems that encompasses the town of Osoyoos.
 This “pocket desert” is home to hundreds of rare flora species and animals, often visible from the many hiking, mountain biking and horseback trails traversable from the valley floor to the height of the Anarchist Mountain lookout.

 One of the most eye-catching natural landmarks is Spotted Lake, or “Kliluk” to the Osoyoos Indian Band.
-This sacred pool and its 365 rings, only visible in the summer heat, are said to have different healing properties while also being a geological rarity as one of the world’s highest concentration of minerals.
+This sacred pool and its 365 rings, only visible in the summer heat, are said to have different healing properties while also being a geological rarity as one of the world’s highest concentrations of minerals.

-Cool Off On Osoyoos Lake
+6. Cool Off On Osoyoos Lake

 Discover the scenic focal point of the Osoyoos summer lifestyle for yourself and explore the many family activities offered by local businesses, from boat rentals to watersport experiences and the local Okanagan Wibit.
 Or, take a relaxing afternoon escape to the Osoyoos Lake beach, just steps away from the resort.

-Dine-In at Osoyoos’ Restaurants
+7. Dine-In at Osoyoos’ Restaurants

 There’s certainly no shortage of fine dining in Osoyoos, a town acclaimed for its bountiful produce, local cheese, cured meats and diverse cultural influences that appear on menus across the South Okanagan.
 With several restaurants in Osoyoos to pick from, including our very own 15 Park Bistro, you’re sure to find a memorable summer dish to enjoy on an outdoor patio.